 In deciding how to handle the issue of your street address and your label, you have a couple of possibilities:

+a.
 Use the street address on the label.

 This always works.

-This meets the requirements for non-cosmetic products.
+This meets the requirements to leave the street address off the label for non-cosmetic products.

 This does NOT meet the requirements for cosmetic products.
 However, if you do this and it comes to the FDA’s attention, you have the potential justification and explanation that the regulations from the FTC were likely vetted by their attorney and do comply with the Fair Packaging and Labeling Act.